wower24/Harry-Potter-Quiz-Game/README.md

 # Harry-Potter-Quiz-Game
-A project for university Computer Programming course.
+A project for university Computer Programming course.</br>
-Made for 1 or 2 players.
+Made for 1 or 2 players.</br>
-Reads question from the file, correct answers are marked with a dot ('.') at the end of line.
+Reads question from the file, correct answers are marked with a dot ('.') at the end of line.</br>
-Questions are picked randomly.
+Questions are picked randomly.</br>